crogger62/Linear/README.md

 * createIssue-annotated.ts - Commented version of an app to create an issue from the command line; flags:

-  --team <team name> defaults to current user's team
+  --team "team name" defaults to current user's team

-  --title <title name> defaults to timedate stamp
+  --title "title name" defaults to timedate stamp

   --include-archived as needed